Download the Guide as PDF

 90% of their weekly wages for the remaining 33 weeks

 Fathers can request up to two weeks of paid paternity leave.
 If the mother wants to return to work before her maternity leave is over, she can transfer the remaining leave days to the child’s father.

-Mothers and fathers can request up to 50 weeks of shared parental leave which must be taken within the first year after the child’s birth.
-However, only a maximum of 37 weeks of parental leave are paid.
+Mothers and fathers can request up to 50 weeks of shared parental leave.
+In this case, the mother returns to work before her additional maternity leave is over and thus transfers the remainder of her leave entitlement to the child's father.
+Parental leave must be taken within the first year after the child’s birth.

 It is common practice among employers in the UK to provide employees with additional benefits such as dental or life insurance.

 The employment may be terminated due to one of the following reasons (non-exhaustive list):

 summary dismissal due to gross misconduct